 - Your pet’s body is then driven to our facility.
 It is carefully taken out of the vehicle and weighed.
 (We are required to maintain an accurate record of each pet’s weight for NW Clean Air.)

 - If we will not be working with your pet’s body immediately, he/she may be transferred to our Cool Room (a special insulated room that stays below 60 degrees).
-If you have selected communal cremation for your pet, then your pet’s body may be placed into a large chest-style freezer until the next communal cremation is performed.

 - (For any order that includes an ink paw print…) Typically using the same (already clean) paw used for the clay print, we trim the nails and shave the fur from between the pads using a professional pet grooming tool.
 The ink print is then made by placing your pet’s paw on an ink pad (or painting ink on the paw) and then pressing the inked paw onto a small sheet of paper that is attached to a small flat piece of wood covered with a thin sheet of silicone.
 Typically we make 5-30 impressions.
 Once we have a good print, the paper is marked with your pet’s name and ID number.
 The print is then scanned and saved as a digital file.
 The scan of the print is cleaned-up using graphic software.
 A copy is printed for your pet’s After-Care Package.
 The original ink print and digital file are saved.